knpuniversity/drupal-under-the-hood/knpu/service-arguments.md

 Ok, step back for a second.
 This is *really* similar to what we did in our controller when we needed the `dino_roar.roar_generator` service.
-We're saying that *whoever* creates the `RoarGenerator` will be *forced* to pass in an object that implements `KeyValueFactory`. *Who* does that or *how* they do that, well, that's not our problem.
+We're saying that *whoever* creates the `RoarGenerator` will be *forced* to pass in an object that implements `KeyValueFactoryInterface`. *Who* does that or *how* they do that, well, that's not our problem.
 But once they do, we store it on a property so we can use it.

 And use it we shall!
 First, create a cache `$key` called `roar_` and then the `$length`.
 That'll give us a different cache key for each.